“All Evil begins with 15 volts. For Jews forced to wear a yellow star.”

 The growing challenges currently facing our human experience, from social to environmental to political energized an intensity and intentionality that permeated the event.
 Society’s growing need for the expertise and guidance of psychologists and other mental health professionals to step up and offer leadership has never been so great.

 One of the most pronounced themes of many of the speakers was not only the call-to-action for all of us to inspire and compassionately educate the public more widely about human behaviour and potential, but also to deepen the universal appreciation of our interconnectedness.
 Indeed, even one of Dr. Daniel J. Siegel‘s talks ended with what felt like a Nobel Prize for Peace speech (which I sincerely hope will be awarded him in the near future, given the incredible work he’s doing to help the human condition).

-I will be featuring many of the insights gleaned from the conference in the coming while and hopefully will be able to share many of them with you as guests on my radio show.
+Featuring many of the insights gleaned from the conference in the coming while, I’m happy to announce that many of them have been guests on my radio show.

 Kindness Thru Heroism…

 There is one particular piece of information from the Milgram study that I’d like leave you with that I learned at the conference.
 While the 90% of the participants in the study brutally escalated the level of shock from 15 volts to 450 volts, when even just one participant in the study refused to carry through the orders and left the study, only 10% of the remaining participants in those conditions escalated to the 450 volt level.
 Standing up for the right thing really does make a difference!

 Get Involved & Support Dr. Zimbardo’s Hero Projects!